beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Sai swiftly opened up a scroll hanging at his hip and sent his brush racing across it.
 The ink drew out a large bird with its wings spread.
 "Ninjutsu!
 Art of Cartoon Beast Mimicry!"</br>
 The bird flew up from the scroll as if being born and spread its large wings outside the window.
 Flapping them, the bird first allowed Sai to leap on; then, Naruto and Sakura followed suit.</br>
 "Do it", Kakashi said, tersely.</br>
-Naruto nodded, and the three flew of in the direction of the flames licking up into the air.</br>
+Naruto nodded, and the three flew off in the direction of the flames licking up into the air.</br>
 "Sixth, I'll go give the order for firefighting activities!"</br>
-Shizune said, and Kakashi nodded in he direction before giving the order to gather information in all areas.
+Shizune said, and Kakashi nodded in her direction before giving the order to gather information in all areas.
 He glanced at the letters from Kirigakure and Kumogakure laying on his desk.</br>
 "What exactly is going on here...?"

 </br>